 Figure 3 shows the behaviour of spiritual life.
 The persistent version is built slowly, and the immediate version is faster.
 However, in the long run, the persistent version is the more powerful.
 Note the slow rise of persistent life (red dashed curve).
 Although the increase in immediate life is faster (blue curve), its impact on the overall spiritual life is smaller (black dotted curve).
 Immediate life does not rise much after 10 years, but the overall life growth rate increases around 40 years due to the effects of persistent life.

-The scenario I have in mind in figure 3 is a church that starts with a very low spiritual life.
+The scenario I have in mind in Figure 3 is a church that begins with a very low level of spiritual life.
 Its active believers receive a sudden baptism with the Spirit, and a renewal movement begins in the church.
-The activists adjust the church programme to encourage spiritual life in the new converts.
+The activists adjust the church programme to foster spiritual life among new converts.
 Although the immediate works of the Spirit are not neglected, the long-term effects of a church that is now more spiritually oriented become more prominent.
-The church of Pentecost transitions to the church of mission – the later chapters of Acts!
+The church of Pentecost transitions to the church of mission – the latter chapters of Acts!

-In this scenario, the church takes a long time to grow, figure 4, reflecting the time taken for spiritual life to increase sufficiently, figure 3.
+In this scenario, the church takes a long time to grow (Figure 4), reflecting the time required for spiritual life to increase sufficiently (Figure 3).
 The immediate form of spiritual life would not be sufficient to cause church growth.
-The slower persistent form is essential.
-Activists start by falling before they rise, figure 4 (red dashed curve).
+The slower, persistent form is essential.
+Activists start by falling before they rise (Figure 4, red dashed curve).
 The effects of spiritual life take time to produce fruit.

 Overshoot

-By 100 years, the fraction of the church has fallen, figure 4 (red dashed curve).
+By 100 years, the fraction of the church has fallen (see figure 4, red dashed curve).
 Higher growth has led to a weaker church.
 This decline should be a red flag for a future decline in church numbers.
 In fact, church numbers oscillate over a long period, figure 5.
-The oscillations are a demographic effect due to movements between the different types of believers assisted by the delay in the causes and effects of spiritual life.
+The oscillations are a demographic effect due to shifts among the different types of believers, compounded by the delay between the causes and effects of spiritual life.

 These system effects may help explain the ebb and flow of churches over many hundreds of years.
 However, they do not completely explain the repeated revivals in, for example, Wales.
 There were at least 16 revivals during the 18th and 19th centuries.
 Some of these were sudden with no obvious internal cause.
 Rather, they were direct acts by God.